cwl5535/Sudoku_Solver/README.md

         1 | 2 | 3 | 4 | 5 | 6

-        (To see preview of a puzzle, enter 'p'.)
+        (To see preview of a puzzle, enter 'p'.
+To quit, enter 'q'.)

-    You have 2 options here:
+    You have 3 options here (Solve, Preview, or Quit):

     1.  #### *Solve a Puzzle*